hgb2/PSAS-Capstone/docs/Architecture.md

 * An initialization function that receives the location of shared memory and sets up the sensor hardware
 * An update function that reads sensor data from hardware and stores it in shared memory

+#### Data Formatter
+The data formatter gets telemetry data from the control module, transforms it to [psas-packet format](http://psas-packet-serializer.readthedocs.org/), and writes it out to a file.

 ### _Flight Mode Components_
 #### Std Rust Libraries
-During flight mode, the system reads sensor input and dispatches control signals via standard libraries.
+During flight mode, the system reads sensor input and dispatches control signals via [I2C](https://github.com/rust-embedded/rust-i2cdev) and [GPIO](https://github.com/rust-embedded/rust-sysfs-gpio) Rust libraries.

 ### _Test Mode Components_